This article is also published on Surviving My Past

 Decompensation: Psychology, a loss of ability to keep up normal psychological defenses, sometimes resulting in depression, anxiety, or delusions.
 Dictionary.com

-One of my favorite literary descriptions of a psychiatric decompensation is in the 1933 short story, Miss Lonely Hearts by Nathanael West.
+A favorite literary description of a psychiatric decompensation is in the 1933 short story, Miss Lonely Hearts by Nathanael West.

 Miss Lonelyhearts is an advice columnist who slowly loses his mind from the suffering he reads.
 This passage is toward the close of the story: